ColorlibHQ/gentelella/README.md

 We would love to see how you use this awesome admin template.
 You can notify us about your site, app or service by tweeting to [@colorlib](https://twitter.com/colorlib).
 Once the list will grown long enough we will write a post similar to [this](https://colorlib.com/wp/avada-theme-examples/) to showcase the best examples.

 ## Installation
-First, ve sure you have `npm` installed.
+First, be sure you have `npm` installed.
 Then, download dependencies:

 ```
 npm install --save-dev